Measuring Evidence against Exchangeability and Group Invariance with E-values: Introduction

 \subsection{Notation and underlying assumptions}

 Throughout the paper, every `space' we consider is assumed to be second-countable locally compact Hausdorff, equipped with a Borel $\sigma$-algebra.
 We intentionally suppress this topology and the $\sigma$-algebra whenever possible, for notational conciseness.
 To avoid ambiguity, we sometimes write expectations $\mathbb{E}$ with a superscript and/or subscript $\mathbb{E}_X^{\mathbb{P}}$ to make explicit the measure over which is being integrated ($\mathbb{P}$), and the random variables over which the integration takes place ($X$).
 We use similar subscripts for probabilities.
+We frequently use $\overline{G}$ to denote a Haar-distributed random element in $\mathcal{G}$, assumed to be independent from everything else unless stated otherwise.